Facts about the new unitary patent and the new patent court

 - The unitary patent will be applied for and granted by the EPO – just as European patents are today.
 However, in contrast to current European patents, the unitary patent does not need to be registered in each country in the agreement.

-- When the system is fully implemented, unitary patents will cover all 28 EU countries.
-Spain and Poland have – however – chosen to remain outside the new system for now.
+- When the system is fully implemented, unitary patents will cover most EU states.
+Spain and Croatia have, however, chosen to remain outside the new system for now.

 - As the EPO continues to be responsible for grant of European patents, there will be no change in what can be patented – the new system only concerns what happens post-grant.
 Software as such, business methods and human embryos can therefore still not be patented in Europe.